 Your net cash flow is your monthly income minus your monthly expenses.

 The higher your net cash flow, the better.
 This gives you more flexibility in working toward your financial goals and liquidity to weather the unexpected.
-These five simple tips can help you increase personal cash flow.
+These five simple tips could help you increase personal cash flow:

-Depending on your situation, bringing in more money may be easier than cutting back on expenes.
-The good news is that there are a plethora of ways to do it.
+Depending on your situation, bringing in more money may be easier than cutting back on expenses.
+The good news is that there are plenty of ways to do it.

 Start with your paycheck.
 Use the IRS’ withholding calculator to make sure you’re not having too much federal and state tax withheld from your paychecks.
 If you are, you can fill out a new W-4 to give to your employer.

-Next, review your deductions to make sure you don’t have anything unnecessary deducted every payday.
+Next, review your deductions to make sure you don’t have any unnecessary items taken out every paycheck.

 Are you paying for an insurance plan that you’re not using?
 Maybe you can downgrade to a lower tier to save money.
 Perhaps you’re donating a portion of your paycheck to charity.
 Is it possible to reduce your contribution or hold off until you’re more confident in your financial situation?

 Finally, look for options to increase your income through more work.
-This can include asking for overtime at your day job, starting a business on the side, or doing odd jobs.
+This can include asking for overtime at your day job, starting a side business or performing odd jobs.
 The more income streams you create, the easier it will be to maintain a higher cash flow.